abhijeetk/af-binder/docs/afb-migration-to-binding-v3.md

 - integration of the security requirements within the bindings
 - simplification of the API (after developer feedbacks)
-- removal of obscure features, cleanup
+- removal of obscure features and cleanup

 The ***binder*** can run ***bindings*** v1, v2 and/or v3 in any combination.
 Thus moving from v1 or v2 to v3 is not enforced at this time.
 But ...

-In the face to face meeting of Karlsruhe it was decided to remove support of bindings v1 and to deprecate the use of bindings v2.
+In the face to face meeting in Karlsruhe it was decided to remove support of bindings v1 and to deprecate the use of bindings v2.

 So at the end, **IT IS HIGHLY NEEDED TO SWITCH TO VERSION 3**